AliHaiderfarooq07/COVID19_DLSpring2020/README.md

 ## Resnet Last convolution ( Single) + FC layer
 The ResNet network last convolutional layer and the FC layer trained.
 The network is trained using Adam optimizer with a batch size of 128 for Epochs.
 The network shows superior results in comparison to the previous model.
+Link https://drive.google.com/open?id=1XtU1p5GMyeXfVUgpBWISHAVveqdsN1QA
-The loss and accuracy plots for the models are as followed, Link https://drive.google.com/open?id=1XtU1p5GMyeXfVUgpBWISHAVveqdsN1QA The confusion matrix is as followed,
+The confusion matrix is as followed,